Dreamcast: Hardware

 Graphical hardware effects include trilinear filtering, gouraud shading, z-buffering, spatial anti-aliasing, per-pixel translucency sorting and bump mapping.
 The Dreamcast can output approximately 16.77 million colors simultaneously and displays interlaced or progressive scan video at 640 × 480 video resolution.
 Its 67 MHz Yamaha AICA sound processor, with a 32-bit ARM7 RISC CPU core, can generate 64 voices with PCM or ADPCM, providing ten times the performance of the Saturn's sound system.
 The Dreamcast has 16 MB main RAM, along with an additional 8 MB of RAM for graphic textures and 2 MB of RAM for sound.
 It reads media using a 12× speed Yamaha GD-ROM drive.
 In addition to Windows CE, the Dreamcast supports several Sega and middleware application programming interfaces.

-The Dreamcast can supply video through several accessories.
-It came with A/V cables, at the time the standard for video and audio connectivity.
-Sega and various third parties also manufactured RF modulator connectors and S-Video cables.
+The Dreamcast can supply video through several accessories including A/V cables, RF modulator connectors S-Video cables and SCART.
 A VGA adapter allows Dreamcast to connect on computer displays or enhanced-definition television sets in 480p.